Auquan/auquan-toolbox-python/README.md

-**This is the old Auquan Toolbox, which is a stripped down version of our new, [more powerful toolbox which provides extensive functionality and customization](https://bitbucket.org/auquan/auquantoolbox/wiki/Home).
-If you are new to writing strategies, practice with this toolbox.
+**This is the old Auquan Toolbox, which is a stripped down version of our new, [more powerful toolbox](https://bitbucket.org/auquan/auquantoolbox/wiki/Home).
+If you are new to writing strategies, continue practicing with this toolbox.
-Find the new, expanded version [here](https://bitbucket.org/auquan/auquantoolbox/wiki/Home)**
+If you are comfortable with financial data, find the new, expanded version which provides extensive functionality and customization [here](https://bitbucket.org/auquan/auquantoolbox/wiki/Home)**

 # About Auquan Toolbox